Priproking-444pritam/digitalizing-old-scriptures/README.md

-# IndicPhotoOCR – Odia Scene Text Recognition
+# Digitalization of Old Odia Scriptures

 A lightweight implementation of IndicPhotoOCR focused on **Odia Scene Text Detection and Recognition**.